Discover the most loved pubs across Newcastle

 The Stag & Hunter Hotel

 The Stag & Hunter Hotel is a charming pub that stands proudly on Mayfield’s main strip, and for many years it's been a community hub.
-With a welcoming atmosphere, a balance of contemporary and classic interiors, quality pub grub, and of course, some of the best live music in town, The Stag & Hunter is a stand-out Newcastle pub.
+With a welcoming atmosphere, a balance of contemporary and classic interiors, quality pub grub, and of course, some of the best live music in town, The Stag & Hunter is a stand-out in the Newcastle pub scene.

 Where: 187 Maitland Rd, Mayfield

-The Wickham Park Hotel (or The Wicko as it's known to most) is home to one of the best beer gardens in Newcastle.
+The Wickham Park Hotel (or The Wicko) is home to one of the best beer gardens in Newcastle.
 It’s super spacious and chilled out, making it the perfect hang out spot with friends and family.
 You can expect plenty of live music in the beer garden, plus it’s dog-friendly, so everyone is welcome for a good time.

 Where: 61 Maitland Rd, Islington